Frequently asked Questions

 Initial distributions are completed within 7 days of liquidation, provided that all funds and correctly signed documentation have been received.

-Yes depending on when the company is placed into liquidation.
+Yes, in cases where the initial distribution is up to 80% and depending on when the company is placed into liquidation.

 However, we cannot keep the liquidation open purely to accommodate distributions over two tax years.